01. What Are TTFields?

 02. How Do They Work?

-How TTFields Work To Treat Cancer
+How TTFields Work to Treat Cancer

 Why Do Electric Fields Disrupt Cancer Cell Growth?

 Cancer cells grow faster than most healthy cells.
-Cancer cells grow by copying the important parts of one tumor cell and dividing them evenly between two new cells.
+Cancer cells grow by copying the parts of one tumor cell and dividing them evenly between two new cells.

-These copying and dividing activities depend on proteins in cells.
-When uninterrupted, cancer cells can use these proteins to grow and divide correctly.
-But introducing TTFields can make the proteins move in random or unexpected ways.
-This motion makes it very difficult for cancer cells to correctly divide their copied parts into two new cells.
+Normally, cancer cells use specific proteins to grow and divide correctly.
+But TTFields can make the proteins move in random or unexpected ways.
+This motion makes it hard for cancer cells to divide their copied parts into two new cells correctly.
+In fact, TTFields may even cause these proteins to pull the dividing cell into pieces and destroy it.

 How Is TTFields Treatment Administered?